-Nikolas Cruz Target Shooting Video: Neighbor Took Footage Alleged School Shooter Doing Target Practice
+Nikolas Cruz Target Shooting Video: Neighbor Took Footage Of Alleged School Shooter Doing Target Practice

 The neighbor told CNN that Cruz would often shoot bottles on the back patio.

-Sun Sentinel published the video online that is believed to be Nikolas Cruz.
-It can be seen below.
+The Sun Sentinel published the video online, which can be seen below.

 Cruz reportedly confessed on Thursday to the shooting at Marjory Stoneman Douglas High School.
-The 19-year-old is accused of killing 17 people and injuring 14 after going on a shooting spree at the Parkland, Florida high school.
+The 19-year-old is accused of killing 17 people and injuring 14 after going on a shooting spree at the Parkland, Florida, high school.
 He was expelled from the school last year for disciplinary issues.
 Numerous students at the school predicted that if a shooting were to happen, Cruz would be the gunman.

-One neighbor interviewed on Rhonda Roxburgh, told CNN that she saw him with a pellet gun and there were squirrels he was shooting.
-Many cats in the neighborhood went missing and dead animals were strewn everywhere.
-Roxburgh said everyone believed Cruz was responsible.
+One neighbor interviewed, Rhonda Roxburgh, told CNN that she saw him with a pellet gun shooting at squirrels.
+Roxburgh added that everyone believed Cruz was responsible for missing cats and dead animals in the neighborhood.
 The former neighbor had a run-in with Cruz once after he hit her car.
 When she confronted him, she described him as having a “cold stare” and “couldn’t care less.”
 The suspect had allegedly gotten into several fights with other kids, but Roxburgh didn’t actually see it.
 She shared that this was talk among other neighbors.
 Roxburgh had also heard that police were called out to Nikolas’ home over 30 times in 2013.

-Investigators are pouring over information they have on the alleged shooter and trying to determine a motive.
-CBS News reports that Defense attorney Melisa McNeil called Cruz a “broken human being” and a “broken child.”
+Investigators are poring over information they have on the alleged shooter and trying to determine a motive.
+CBS News reports that defense attorney Melisa McNeil called Cruz a “broken human being” and a “broken child.”

 Disturbing footage shows shooter Nikolas Cruz doing target practice in a backyard https://t.co/8NvLc8e5pg